Getting the most bang for your buck at the sale barn is a common goal, but how do you know if you are getting the most value for your money?

 Successful preconditioning programs result in calves that have undergone a sound vaccination program, are healthy, bunk and water tank broke, and are ready to perform at the next stage of production.
 These programs provide value-added calves that are ready to perform in the feedlot.

-Here are three reasons why you should look for preconditioned calves in your calf selection process:
+Three reasons to look for preconditioned calves in your calf selection process:

 1. Make the best of a stressful situation

 The weaning process can cause high levels of stress in young calves.
 A new environment, transportation, new feed and water sources, and weather issues can all contribute to increased levels of stress.
 Preconditioned calves typically handle post-weaning stress better than non-preconditioned calves.
 They can quickly overcome new environments and stressful events and focus on eating and drinking.

 Transportation stress and being removed from feed and water can cause unwanted weight loss when transitioning to the feedlot.
 Preconditioned calves are better equipped for these stressful situations and may see less shrink than non-preconditioned calves.

 Some studies have shown that non-preconditioned calves shrink between 10 and 15 percent of their body weight, resulting in a loss of 50 pounds on a 500-pound calf.
 Preconditioned calves shrink approximately half as much, resulting in a loss of only 25 pounds on the same calf.1

 2. Healthier calves mean less treatment